Laura is a freelance writer living in Florida. She has a Master's degree in English.

 The Case for a Real Christmas Tree

 For many, part of the tradition of Christmas is picking out a tree to decorate.
-Whether your chop your own or get one from a tree lot, the challenge of finding the right tree to fit your space and that will work with your budget and your decorations is part of the fun.
+Whether your chop your own or get one from a tree lot, the challenge of finding the right tree to fit your space and that will work with your budget and your decorations are part of the fun.

 Each year the tree is unique—some are better than others.
 Some shed less, and some shed more.
 But nothing is nicer than being greeted with that fresh, evergreen smell when you are celebrating the season with family and friends.